 Search for hotels and tours in Gdansk.

 Ok, you didn’t think I’d leave out my home town did you?
 Haha!
-Amsterdam is always an excellent city break destination.
+Amsterdam is always an excellent Europe city trip destination.
 There’s always something going on in the city’s cultural, arts and performing arts scenes.
 In addition, there are world-class museums, great shopping, a famous nightlife and a dizzying array of cuisines.
 Spend a few days simply soaking up the unique atmosphere by strolling around the gorgeous canals and exploring the small streets that crisscross the historic centre.
 Then head into the different neighbourhoods like the Jordaan, De Pijp and Amsterdam Noord (North) to experience the amazing contrasts.
-Explore the historic towns near Amsterdam and in the spring, you can’t miss the tulip fields.
+Check out my recommendations for things to do in Amsterdam.
+If you’re an architecture buff, discover the delights of the Amsterdam School of Architecture.

 Search for hotels and tours in Amsterdam.